 SPANISH 204, 300-level

-- Please see the SPAN language chart for differences between the levels.
+- Please see the SPANISH language chart for differences (click on the Placement tab) between the levels.

 - All language programs work this way.
 Note that some foreign language departments occasionally offer intensive and accelerated courses.
 Check each department for more information.